telink-semi/tc_ble_simple_sdk/patch_note.md

 * N/A.

 ### Bug Fixes
-* Fix an issue: SMP pairing may fail when the exchanged effective MTU size greater than default MTU size 23.
+* Fix an issue: ATT TX Buffer could overflow when the exchanged effective MTU size is greater than default MTU size 23.

 ### BREAKING CHANGES
 * N/A.